Jog Falls , Karnataka

 About Jog Falls

+The Jog Falls is a spectacle of Supernatural Grandeur, produced as a result of the Sharavathi River falling from a height of 830 feet.
+The Jog Fallsis the second-highest plunge waterfall in India and its located near Sagara, Shimoga District of Karnataka state.
+The waterfall is known by many other names such as Gerusoppe falls, Gersoppa Falls and Jogada Gundi.
 Jog Falls is a massive exuberant force of nature.
 If you want to see the nature's power in all its glory, then this is it.
-Created by the Sharavathi river, dropping down from a height of 830 feet, this magnificent Jog falls is the second highest plunge waterfall in India.
+Jog falls is the second highest plunge waterfall in India.
 The sight of it crashing down the rocky slope in the midst of the dense greenery is not something you could forget easily.
 This site becomes a witness to dazzling rainbows quite often.
 The monsoons are therefore an extremely attractive season to visit.

 The monsoon has a deep camaraderie with the fogs.
 The waterfall is anyway foggy at the beginning and end of the day but the monsoons love the fog so much that it simply doesn’t leave but the good news is this that nothing defeats wanderlust from reaching its destination.
 All you need to do is go up to the British Bunglow and view the falls from there.
 The misty Jog Falls is in a class of its own.
 Just stand in front of it and close your eyes.
 Let your senses take you over and feel the magic.
 This waterfall creates music.